trulstp/Assignment-3/readme.md

 Comes my favourite colour--love."

 ## How we will implement Separation of Concerns and BEM
 Separation of concerns is helping to focus on one aspect of a problem at a time, and usually consists of different technologies for each of the concerns.
-For our project we will be using HTML, CSS and SCSS.
-Our styling will be separated into different categories to separate them, and make it easier to do changes and have control.
-Two of the subcategories we will include will at least be colours and typography in one way or another.
+For our project we have made use of HTML, CSS, JavaScript and SASS.
+We have separated the whole structure into CSS styling, images, scripts, fonts, and SVGS.
+The CSS styling is further separated using SASS.

 BEM stands for «Block element modifier» and is a naming convention used in development for making the code easier to read and understand.
-It is the naming convention standard that we will be using for our project to keep our CSS understandable.
+It is the naming convention standard that we have used for our project to keep our CSS class names readable and easy to maintain.